 Another example is that of a leading packaging company based out of Australia.
 Since being established in 2002, they have grown through a steady stream of acquisitions to become a leading player in the segment.
 And since they went public, the company strategy was on enhancing ‘total shareholder value’ by focusing across three axes — successfully integrating mergers and acquisitions, protecting organic growth, and creating operational efficiency.
 Where do cloud applications feature in all this, you ask.
 Well, to do all of the above, the business and IT leadership took a conscious decision to build out greenfield IT capability to support the company's growth strategy — on a foundation of the cloud.
 Today, with 70% of their services running on the public cloud and its variants (IaaS, PaaS, and SaaS), they no longer focus on scalability or availability of IT resources to support business ventures.
 They focus on service outcomes.
 This is what a cloud state of mind does.
 And before I forget: the current size of their internal IT team?
 Four.

 Let me now summarize my thoughts about a cloud state of mind.
+When IT and business leaders are able to plan and execute their business growth strategies with the cloud as a permanent and nonnegotiable component, they have achieved a cloud state of mind.
 How does one get there?
 While that is a topic for my next blog post, here's a sneak peek.
 It begins with a commitment to embrace the principles and benefits of cloud computing, followed by a phased strategy to migrate, rebuild, and build on cloud-native platforms and eventually transition to a service-oriented enterprise.
+The time for experimentation with the cloud is over.
+Enterprises who adopt a cloud state of mind will grow faster and withstand the tests of time better.
 The question is — are you there yet?